 From 2002 the ministry provided support to regional CDEM groups, carried out national planning and strategy work, and managed the government response to major natural disasters.
 It also maintained the National Crisis Management Centre in a state of readiness.

 Some communication problems have emerged.
-In May 2006, after an earthquake in Tonga, the Pacific Tsunami Warning Centre advised the possibility of a destructive tsunami reaching New Zealand.
-Although the warning was downscaled within minutes, the BBC and CNN global television networks both broadcast it, and concerned expatriates immediately contacted family in New Zealand.
-As a result, many people fled their homes.
-No information had been issued by the National Crisis Management Centre, so local civil-defence personnel and media were confused.
-After this, the centre changed its procedures to ensure that all civil-defence groups and essential services such as police and fire services were kept informed of the status of warnings.
+In May 2006, after an earthquake in Tonga, the Pacific Tsunami Warning Centre advised that a destructive tsunami might reach New Zealand.
+Although the warning was downscaled within minutes, the BBC and CNN global television networks both broadcast it, concerned expatriates contacted family in New Zealand, and many people fled their homes.
+No information had been issued by the National Crisis Management Centre, so local media and civil-defence personnel were confused.
+The centre subsequently changed its procedures to ensure that all civil-defence groups and essential services such as police and fire services were kept informed of the status of warnings.
 It also reached an agreement with broadcasters over notification of emergencies.

-In late September 2009 communication with the news media over a possible tsunami after an earthquake near Samoa caused some confusion.
-Following this, there were further reviews of arrangements for notifying broadcasters.
+After communication with the news media over a possible tsunami after an earthquake near Samoa in September 2009 caused some confusion, there were further reviews of arrangements for notifying broadcasters.

 In 2011 a new web-based computer system was developed to link the National Crisis Management Centre with regional CDEM groups, allowing them to share information in an emergency.
 It also enabled other emergency services such as police to access information as required.